MetaMask/metamask-improvement-proposals/MIPs/MIP-XXXX.md

 **ERC-1155**: A standard for representing both fungible and non-fungible tokens on the Ethereum blockchain.
 It allows for batch operations and efficient transfers, supporting multiple token types within a single contract.

+**ERC-1046**: EIP 1046 extends Ethereum token standards (e.g., ERC-20, ERC-721) by introducing a normalized metadata interface for all such token standards.
 ## Proposal Specification
 To extend EIP-747 support for ERC-721 and ERC-1155 tokens while enhancing security, we propose the following changes: